What are PFAS?

 PFAS Testing

-Working with NSW Health, Lachlan Shire Council recently conducted PFAS testing in Condobolin, Lake Cargelligo and Tottenham water supplies.
-The laboratory results have indicated that all water supplies have returned results below the current Australian Drinking Water Guidelines (ADWG) and the new draft guidelines.
+Working with NSW Health, Lachlan Shire Council has conducted PFAS testing in Condobolin, Lake Cargelligo and Tottenham water supplies.
+This included source water and treated water.
+The laboratory results have indicated that all water supplies have returned results below the Australian Drinking Water Guidelines (ADWG) levels.

 Substance